Call Center Software Comparison The Definitive Guide

 Identify Your Must-Have Integrations

 Software never operates in a vacuum.
 Your new call center platform absolutely must play nice with the tools you already rely on, especially your CRM or helpdesk.
-A clunky integration that forces agents to jump between windows kills productivity and creates silos.
+A clunky integration that forces agents to constantly switch between windows will absolutely destroy productivity.
+The real goal here is a unified workspace where information flows freely.

 Infographic about call center software comparison